shotgunsoftware/tk-core/docs/initializing.rst

 .. image:: ./resources/initializing/pipeline_config.png
     :align: center

-The descriptor field contains a :ref:`Descriptor Uri<descriptor>` pointing at a configuration.
+The descriptor field contains a :ref:`Descriptor URI<descriptor>` pointing at a configuration.
 The bootstrap API will detect this and use it as it starts up Toolkit for this particular project.
-This is a decentralized workflow; every user will maintain their own configuration, meaning that you don't need a central storage.
+This is a decentralized workflow; every user will have a copy of the configuration, meaning that you don't need a central storage.

 When the bootstrap API starts up, it goes through a series of steps: